 The key is to understand which attribution model is the best fit for your business – and you can start by asking yourself the following questions:

 1. What is the exact end goal of my marketing activity?

 2. Which attribution model will help me measure these objectives the best?

 After learning more about each attribution model, hopefully, you’ll be a step closer to choosing the best one when it comes to measuring your marketing.

 Types of Marketing Attribution Models

-- 1. The anonymous prospect clicks on an Ads ad and lands on your site.
+1. An anonymous visitor clicks on a Google ad and lands on your site.

-- 5. After two months, they visit your pricing page.
-From there, they click a button to schedule a meeting with sales.
-During that call, they make a purchase.
+4. After two months, they visit your pricing page via direct.
+From there, they convert by clicking a button to schedule a meeting with sales.

 First Click Attribution